 How will this ecological community be managed?

-Key management sites for this ecological community are being identified by the Office of Environment and Heritage
+Key management sites for this ecological community are being identified by the NSW Government

-Currently, 1 management site has been identified for this ecological community.
+Currently, 2 management sites have been identified for this ecological community.